Help us improve your experience.

 Convert Scripts Between SLAX and XSLT

-You can use the request system scripts convert operational mode command to convert a script or partial script input written in SLAX or XSLT into the alternate language.
+You can use the request system scripts convert operational mode command to convert a complete or partial script written in SLAX or XSLT into the alternate language.
 Users familiar with C and PERL can convert existing XSLT scripts to SLAX to more easily read and maintain the scripts.
 In addition, converting a script and studying the results facilitates learning the differences between the two languages.

-The following sections explain how to convert a script from one language to the other:
+The following sections explain how to convert a script from one language to the other.

-Converting a Script from SLAX to XSLT
+Convert a Script from SLAX to XSLT

 The command syntax is:

-When you issue the slax-to-xslt conversion command, the script1.slax file remains unchanged in the source directory, and a new script called script1.xsl is added to the destination directory.
+When you issue the previous slax-to-xslt conversion command, the script1.slax file remains unchanged in the source directory, and a new script called script1.xsl is added to the destination directory.

-Converting a Script from XSLT to SLAX
+Convert a Script from XSLT to SLAX

 The command syntax is:

-When you issue the xslt-to-slax conversion command, the script1.xsl file remains unchanged in the source directory, and a new script called script1.slax is added to the destination directory.
+When you issue the previous xslt-to-slax conversion command, the script1.xsl file remains unchanged in the source directory, and a new script called script1.slax is added to the destination directory.